FayyazAK/TASK_MASTER_FayyazAK/README.md

 TaskMaster is a powerful, feature-rich RESTful API for managing to-do lists and tasks with robust user authentication, role-based permissions, and comprehensive task organization capabilities.

+⭐ What Makes TaskMaster Different
+Unlike standard to-do list applications, TaskMaster offers:

+Enterprise-grade security with JWT authentication, bcrypt password hashing, and role-based access control Multi-level organization with lists and tasks hierarchy for better organization Priority management system with customizable priority levels Admin dashboard capabilities for team management and oversight Comprehensive API that can support multiple frontend clients (web, mobile, desktop) Performance optimizations with database connection pooling and proper indexing Scalable architecture with clustering support via PM2 Advanced filtering for tasks based on due dates, completion status, and priorities Bulk operations for efficient task and list management Advanced logging with daily log rotation for better debugging and monitoring Full HTTPS support with custom SSL certificate configuration Rate limiting to prevent API abuse and ensure system stability
 ## ✨ Features

 ### 👤 User Management